-- Services that are covered for you What you must pay when you get these services schedule an appointment with provider, call Hearing Care Solutions at 1-866-344-7756, Monday - Friday, 6 a.m 6 p.m.
-Mountain Time, (TTY: 711 for the Technology level III: You pay a \$595 copay per hearing aid. hearing and speech impaired.)
-Technology level IV: You pay a \$800 copay per hearing aid.
-Technology level V: You pay a \$1,350 copay per hearing aid.
-If cost sharing applies, any amounts you pay for these services do not count towards your maximum out-of-pocket amount.
-HIV screening There is no coinsurance, copayment, or deductible for For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: members eligible for Medicare- covered preventive HIV screening.
-One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Home health agency care Prior authorization may be required.
-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.
-You pay a \$0 copay for each Medicare-covered home health visit.
-Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week)

-- Physical therapy, occupational therapy, and speech therapy

-- Medical and social services

-- Medical equipment and supplies
+Services that are covered for you What you must pay when you get these services 1 non-implantable hearing aid per ear, per year up to your \$0 copay for 2 hearing aid(s) every year. maximum of \$1,500.
+Benefit includes a 1-year standard Prior Authorization may be warranty and 1 package of batteries. required.
+Note: Routine hearing services must be received from a participating provider in order to be covered by the plan.
+Any cost above \$1,500 is your responsibility, additional hearing aids are not covered.
+For more information on your hearing vendor contact information and benefits, please call Member Services (phone numbers are listed on the back cover of this booklet) or visit us on our website at www.wellcare. com/medicare.
+There is no coinsurance, HIV screening copayment, or deductible for members eligible for For people who ask for an HIV screening test or who are at increased Medicare-covered preventive risk for HIV infection, we cover: HIV screening.
+One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy \$0 copay for each Home health agency care Medicare-covered home health Prior to receiving home health services, a doctor must certify that you agency care service. need home health services and will order home health services to be A referral may be required. provided by a home health agency.
+You must be homebound, which Prior Authorization may be means leaving home is a major effort. required.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies